-The organization classifies all of its financial instruments as held-for-trading.
-The instruments are carried in the balance sheet at fair value with changes in fair value recognized in the income statements.
-Transaction costs related to instruments as held-for-trading are expensed as incurred.
+Financial instruments are carried in the statement of financial position at fair value with changes in fair value recognized in the statement of operations.
+Transaction costs are expensed as incurred.

 Short-term investments are shown at fair value except where no active market exists for the investment.
-There is no active market for the investment in CAIC, and it is therefore valued at cost.
+There is no active market for the investment in CAIC or the investment in Oiko, and they are therefore valued at cost.